LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 flexibility to create more complex execution patterns.

-.. note:: To control the number of threads used by OpenMP policies
+.. note:: To control the number of threads used by OpenMP policies,
           set the value of the environment variable 'OMP_NUM_THREADS' (which is fixed for duration of run), or call the OpenMP routine 'omp_set_num_threads(nthreads)' in your application, which allows
-          one to change the number of threads at runtime.
+          one to change the number of threads at run time.

 The full policies are described in the following table.
 Partial policies are described in other tables below.